mixolydian251/html-boilerplate/README.md

 ### Getting Started

-navigate to the directory you wish to start a new project in, then run the following lines of code in the terminal.
+Navigate to the directory you wish to start a new project in, then run the following lines of code, individually, in the terminal.

+Clone the repository

     git clone https://github.com/mixolydian251/html-boilerplate.git

-`npm install`

-`npm start`
+Install dependencies

+    npm install

+Start the server

+    npm start